No ratings yet

 Scissors– We love these kid-friendly scissors.

 Yarn– You can buy colored yarn or dye yarn on your own!
 We loosely followed Laughing Hens’ article on How to Dye Wool with Food Colouring, and the results were great!
+Be sure to prep dyed yarn ahead of time for an even smoother setup.

 📝 Instructions